sublimino/nodepdx.github.com/proposals/git-and-browserify-a-case-study-chris-dickinson.md

 the browser.
 My first attempt two years ago failed; and for a long time I've let the thought bounce around in the back of my head.

-Spurred on by the [recent funding of js-git](http://www.kickstarter.com/projects/creationix/js-git), I recently restarted the journey towards an in-browser git in order to help creationix deliver the best possible js-git.
+Spurred on by the [recent interest in js-git](http://www.kickstarter.com/projects/creationix/js-git), I recently restarted the journey towards an in-browser git, in order to help creationix deliver the best possible js-git.
 Newly armed with browserify and the small-module ethos, I've come much closer to a working git in browser (and in node!), and really put browserify (and its shims) through its paces